ibsoft/helpdesk_pro/README.md

 - Set `SECRET_KEY` and DB credentials via environment.
 - Configure mail for notifications.
 - Serve with a WSGI server behind Nginx; enable HTTPS.
+- Apply rate limiting/TLS hardening on Fleet ingest endpoints (see `docs/nginx-rate-limiting.conf` for a ready-to-use Nginx snippet).
 - Run migrations (`flask db upgrade`) during deploy.
 - Ensure `instance/` is writable for uploads and config.